What is rheumatoid arthritis?

-- Rheumatologist, who treats arthritis and other disease of the bones, joints, and muscles.
+- Rheumatologists, who specialize in arthritis and other diseases of the bones, joints, and muscles.

-- Orthopaedists, who treat and perform surgery for bone and joint diseases.
+- Orthopaedists, who specialize in the treatment of and surgery for bone and joint diseases or injuries.

 - Physical therapists, who help to improve joint function.

-- Occupational therapists, who teach ways to protect joints, reduce pain, perform activities of daily living, and conserve energy.
+- Occupational therapists, who teach ways to protect joints, minimize pain, perform activities of daily living, and conserve energy.

-- Dietitians, who teach ways to use a good diet to improve health and maintain a healthy weight.
+- Dietitians, who teach ways to eat a good diet to improve health and maintain a healthy weight.

 Living with rheumatoid arthritis